Ozzie-code-alt/progen-refresh/mdBlogs/smartsolutions.md

 <img src="/BlogsAssets/KevAssets/KevHeader.webp" alt="Descriptive Text" style="border-radius: 15px;">

 <h1 className="text-[#FFFFFF] font-bold text-[20px] sm:text-[35px] pt-5 pb-2  ">
-Empowering Local Communities with Smart Software Solutions
+Empowering Local Communities with Smart Solutions
 </h1>
 <p className="text-[#FFFFFF] text-[15px] sm:text-[28px] pb-5  sm:pb-10">
 Kevin Ryan Atutubo was working at a corporate job in Metro Manila when he decided to transition into full-service marketing.
 This yearning was not just a whim but a desire to harness the power of storytelling through cutting-edge software solutions.
 <br/>
 <br/>
 In 2017, Kevin made a big change and moved back to his hometown, Iloilo City, to start working in marketing the way he imagined—by conveying great stories through websites and helping businesses grow online.
  </p>